 After arriving in Lisbon we had first enjoyed two weeks in Sesimbra, where we discussed various "where to next in Portugal?" options.
-After some consideration deciding to spend a month on the Algarve.
+After considerating various options we decided to spend a month on the Algarve.

-The rental prices in May were cheap compared to the July and August summer "silly" season, when rental prices triple and quadruple and accommodation is virtually impossible to find.
+In May the rental prices are still cheap compared to the July and August summer "silly" season, when rental prices triple and quadruple and accommodation is virtually impossible to find.
 After the summer season ends, rent prices plunge and availability soars until May or June the following year!
 And year after year the cycle goes on.

 Uber Trip from Sesimbra to Pinhal Novo

-From Sesimbra we started with a Uber trip to Pinhal Novo, which is the nearest town on the central Lisbon to Faro train line.
+We set off from Sesimbra with a Uber trip to Pinhal Novo, which is the nearest town on the central Lisbon to Faro train line.
 As with our journey from Lisbon to Sesimbra, we considered the bus options.
 But the negligible price difference and convenience made taking an Uber an easy decision.

 Note!
 If there are three or more people it's often cheaper, and definitely far less effort, to travel by Uber than by public transport.